-Generally the Wheeler ore material was readily amenable to simulated heap leaching when crushed and agglomerated to a P{80} of $1\frac{1}{4}$ " and $\frac{3}{8}$ " feed sizes.
+Generally the Wheeler mineralized material was readily amenable to simulated heap leaching when crushed and agglomerated to a P{80} of 11⁄4" and $3/8$ " feed sizes.
 In addition, the Wheeler deposit contains sufficient copper that will be co-extracted via cyanide heap leaching, thus resulting in high cyanide consumption.
 The Wheeler deposit does not appear to have significant concentrations of Hg, but this metal needs to be tested and tracked in future metallurgical testwork.

-17.4.1 Wheeler Surface Composite
+17.5.1 Wheeler Surface Composite

 - Gold recovery rate was moderate.
 A longer leaching cycle would not significantly improve precious metal recoveries. - Cyanide consumption was high.
-Column cyanide consumption for the 3/8" feed was 6.60 lb NaCN/ton ore. - The lime added to the ore charge before leaching, 3.6 lb lime per ton ore, was sufficient for maintaining protective alkalinity throughout the leaching cycle. - The copper extracted during leaching was 0.2 lbCu/ton ore, which was equivalent to 17% of the total contained copper.
+Column cyanide consumption for the 3/8" feed was 6.60 Ib NaCN/ton mineralized material. - The lime added to the mineralized material charge before leaching, 3.6 lb lime per ton mineralized material, was sufficient for maintaining protective alkalinity throughout the leaching cycle. - The copper extracted during leaching was 0.2 lb Cu/ton ore, which was equivalent to 17% of the total contained copper.
 Column test pregnant solution copper concentrations increased to as high as approximately 300 ppm (mg/L) during leaching (McPartland, 2011).

-Generally the Wheeler Surface ore material was amenable to simulated heap leaching when crushed and agglomerated to a P{80} of $^3/8$ " feed size.
+Generally the Wheeler Surface mineralized material was amenable to simulated heap leaching when crushed and agglomerated to a P{80} of $3/8$ " feed size.
 In addition, the Wheeler Surface deposit contains sufficient copper that will be co-extracted via cyanide heap leaching, thus resulting in high cyanide consumption.
 The Wheeler Surface deposit was not tested for Hg, so this metal needs to be tested for and tracked in future metallurgical testwork.

-17.4.2 Wilson Column Composite
+17.5.2 Wilson Column Composite